When done right risk management of Capital Projects can significantly decrease schedule overruns and reduce costs. Managing risk is important.

 Risk Management Principles and Practices

-Join us November 1&2 Online, or December 5th in Toronto for a hands-on Risk Management Principles and Practices workshop.
+Join us for an upcoming virtual course: Risk Management Principles and Practices workshop.

 During these sessions, Valency will present CII’s recommended 5-Step risk management process.
 Through the extensive efforts of CII’s research teams, they have developed step-by-step processes, and supporting tools to help you realise value from your Risk Management efforts.
 CII recommends a five step process for managing risk.
 We will take you through each step with hands-on exercises and practical examples.